kn0wmad/bitverter/README.md

 # Bitverter - A simple Bitcoin conversion tool

 Bitverter is a simple tool written in Rust for doing cryptocurrency conversions.
-The beta release supports denomination conversions only, and will be live very soon.
+The beta release supports denomination conversions only.

 Work in progress, please check back or feel free to reach out with any questions or comments :)